robinhood/faust/docs/userguide/models.rst

     await app.send('mytopic', key=Point(x=10, y=20), value=Point(x=30, y=10))

-The above will send a message to Kafka, to have a stream automatically deserialize these points, use ``faust.topic`` to describe a topic as having points as key and value types:
+The above will send a message to Kafka, and whatever receives that message must be able to deserialize the data.

+To define an agent that is able to do so, define the topic to have specific key/value types:

 .. sourcecode:: python